jeremyhahn/go-trusted-platform/README.md

 #### Build

-Use the included `Makefile` to build and perform initial setup.
+Use the included `Makefile` to build the platform software, docker container and ISOs.

     # Build the binary
     make